tupelo-schneck/its-electric/trunk/README.txt

 the order of 1GB/month.
 (More precisely, around 250MB/month/MTU.)

-You also may need to specify the -m option to tell "it's electric" how many MTUs you have (if you have more than one), and the -g option to specify the location of the gateway.
-(The default is http://TED5000 but I don't know whether that works even on Windows.
+You also may need to specify the -m option to tell "it's electric" how many MTUs you have (if you have more than one).

+For recording data, you may need the -g option to specify the location of the gateway.
+(The default is http://TED5000.
 If your TED 5000 has IP address 192.168.1.99 and port 1234, use -g http://192.168.1.99:1234.)
+If you include option "-v", then its-electric will monitor the voltage data from TED as well as power.
+If you include "-k 2", its-electric will poll for kVA data every 2 seconds (unlike voltage and real power, kVA data is not included in the TED history data).

-The -p option allows you to specify the port where the server listens.
+For serving data, the -p option allows you to specify the port where the server listens.
 The default is 8081.
 Note: -g specifies the URL (generally with IP address and port) where the its-electric server will contact TED; -p specifies the port where the its-electric web pages will contact the its-electric server.

-If you include "-v yes", then its-electric will monitor the voltage data from TED as well as power.
-If you include "-k 2", its-electric will poll for kVA data every 2 seconds (unlike voltage and real power, kVA data is not included in the TED history data).
+You can specify to only record data using option --no-serve (e.g. for an unattended setup) and to only serve data using option --no-record (e.g. with a static copy of an its-electric database).

+To export data from <start> to <end> in resolution <res>, use java -jar its-electric-*.jar -d <database-dir> --export <start> <end> <res>
+<start> and <end> are expected in ISO 8601 format, for example
+  2010-11-05T22:09:37-0400
+You can leave off components and "it's electric" should behave sensibly, e.g. java -jar its-electric-*.jar -d <database-dir> --export 2010-08 2010-10 1 will export data for all seconds in August, September, and October.

 You can read about other options by using option "--help".

-You can also pass options to java (before the -jar option).
+You can also pass options to java itself (before the -jar option).
 I use -Dorg.apache.commons.logging.Log=org.apache.commons.logging.impl.SimpleLog -Dorg.apache.commons.logging.simplelog.defaultlog=trace to have "it's electric" dump trace output.